Our Mission

 Specific Aim 3 – Develop a skilled workforce in biomedical research and health-related careers.

-In addition to engaging students at their home institutes, Mississippi INBRE provides two summer undergraduate research programs: the Mississippi INBRE Research Scholars Program (MIRS) and the Mississippi INBRE Health Scholars Program (MIHS).
+In addition to engaging students at their home institutes, Mississippi INBRE provides two summer undergraduate research programs: the Mississippi INBRE Research Scholars and Applied Health Scholars programs.
 Together, these programs provide unique opportunities for PUI students to participate in biomedical research and advance into their respective careers after graduation.

 Scientific Focuses